 In this article we would like to discuss how a foreign investor (for purposes of this article, from the European Union) may fund its project in Laos and eventually repatriate funds from Laos to the EU.
 Two main forms of funding are:

-• By the parent company in the EU injecting the funds as capital to the Lao subsidiary.
+By the parent company in the EU injecting the funds as capital into the Lao subsidiary.

-As funding may usually procured form a financial institution in the EU (“EU Lender”), the foreign investor (“EU Company”) would also have repayment obligations to consider back in Europe.
-Although many foreign investors prefer to set up a holding a company in a jurisdiction having a double taxation agreement (DTA) with Laos, e.g. Singapore, for the purposes of this article, we assume that the EU Company directly owns 100% shares in its subsidiary in Laos (“Lao Subsidiary”).
+As funding may usually procured from a financial institution in the EU (“EU Lender”), the foreign investor (“EU Company”) would also have repayment obligations to consider back in Europe.
+Although many foreign investors prefer to set up a holding company in a jurisdiction having a double taxation agreement (DTA) with Laos, e.g. Singapore, for the purposes of this article, we assume that the EU Company directly owns 100% of the shares in its subsidiary in Laos (“Lao Subsidiary”).

 When structuring funding and repatriation of funds, the foreign investor (in this case – EU Company) may have two main objectives:

-2. Ensure that the funds are repatriated in a tax effective manner.
+Ensure that the funds are repatriated in a tax-effective manner.

 Below we discuss the various ways by which funds can be repatriated, along with the tax implications.